Andrew Vachss: Dogs

 Another important theme that pervades Vachss' work is his love of dogs, particularly breeds considered "dangerous," such as Doberman pinschers, rottweilers, and especially pit bulls.
 Throughout his writings, Vachss asserted that with dogs, just as with humans, "you get what you raise."

 "There's a very specific formula for creating a monster," Vachss says.
 "It starts with chronic, unrelenting abuse.
 There's got to be societal notification and then passing on.
 The child eventually believes that what's being done is societally sanctioned.
 And after a while, empathy—which we have to learn, we're not born with it—cracks and dies.
 He feels only his own pain.
 There's your predatory sociopath."

 That's why Vachss posed for a recent publicity photo cradling his pit bull puppy.
 "You know what pit bulls are capable of, right?" he asks, referring to the animal's notorious killer reputation.
 "But they're also capable of being the most wonderful, sweet pets in the world, depending on how you raise them.
 That's all our children."

 — "Unleashing the Criminal Mind," San Francisco Examiner, July 12, 1990.

 He was a passionate advocate against animal abuse such as dog-fighting, and against breed-specific legislative bans.
 With fellow crime writer James Colbert, Vachss trained dogs to serve as therapy dogs for abused children.
 The dogs have a calming effect on traumatized children.
 Vachss noted that using these particular breeds further increases the victims' feelings of security; their "dangerous" appearance, in combination with the extensive therapy training, makes them excellent protection against human threats.
 During her time as chief prosecutor, Alice Vachss regularly brought one such trained dog, Sheba, to work with abused children being interviewed at the Special Victims Bureau.

 Personal life

 When Vachss was 7 years old, an older boy swung a chain at his right eye.
 The resulting injuries damaged the eye muscles and resulted in his wearing an eyepatch.
+According to Vachss, his injured eye did not perceive light normally which led to a sensation like a strobe light flashing in his face when the eyepatch was removed; he attempted several surgeries to resolve the eye problem but none was successful.

-According to Vachss, removing it had the effect of a strobe light flashing in his face.
-Vachss also had a small blue heart tattooed on his right hand.
+Vachss had a small blue heart tattooed on his right hand.

 Vachss' wife, Alice, was a sex crimes prosecutor, and she later became Chief of the Special Victims Bureau in Queens, New York.
 She is the author of the nonfiction book Sex Crimes: Ten Years on the Front Lines Prosecuting Rapists and Confronting Their Collaborators, a New York Times Notable Book of the Year.
 She has continued her work as Special Prosecutor for Sex Crimes in rural Oregon.

 He died of coronary artery disease on November 23, 2021, at the age of 79 at his residence in Pacific Northwest.